LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.350.1
+*Released*: 6 July 2023
+- Issue 47501: App specialty assay creation should not remove locked fields from Batch domain
+  - add isDeletable() to DomainField

 ### version 2.350.0
 *Released*: 4 July 2023
 - Add `onKeyDown` event handling for `TAB` and `ESCAPE` for dropdown cells.